General Dynamics: 2001–2020

+A $10 billion deal with the Canadian Commercial Corporation was criticized by political opponents because of the Saudi Arabian-led intervention in Yemen.
+An article published by the digital magazine, Quartz, reported that since 2000, GDIT has provided services to the Department of Health and Human Services' Office of Refugee Resettlement, now as part of the Trump administration family separation policy.

+In 2018, General Dynamics acquired information technology services company CSRA for $9.7 billion and merged the company into General Dynamics Information Technology.
+The acquisition allowed GDIT to expand information technology services to the Department of Defense, the intelligence community, and federal civilian agencies.
+In the same year, the U.S. Navy awarded 10 new contracts for Arleigh Burke-class destroyers from General Dynamics Bath Iron Works and Huntington Ingalls Industries.

 General Dynamics has been accused by groups such as Code Pink and Green America of "making money from human suffering by profiting off the migrant children held at U.S. detention camps" due to its IT services contracts with the Department of Health and Human Services' Office of Refugee Resettlement, the government agency that operates shelters for unaccompanied children to include those separated from their families as part of the Trump administration family separation policy.
 The company says it has no role in constructing or operating detention centers, and that its contracts to provide training and technical services began in 2000 and have spanned across four presidential administrations.

 It was announced in September 2018 that the U.S. Navy awarded contracts for 10 new Arleigh Burke-class destroyers from General Dynamics Bath Iron Works and Huntington Ingalls Industries.

 Former U.S. Secretary of Defense General Jim Mattis re-joined the company's board of directors in August 2019.
 He had previously served on the board, but resigned and divested before becoming Secretary of Defense.

+In 2020, Electric Boat began prototyping and advanced construction work of the first Columbia-class ballistic missile submarine.

+Reuters reported the US Department of Defense contracted GDIT in spring 2020 to mid-2021 for "influence operations" to affect China's "vaccine diplomacy" in the Philippines, Central Asia, and the Middle East.

 In September 2020, General Dynamics announced a strategic counter-drone partnership, providing General Dynamics' global network with access to Dedrone's complete drone detection and defeat technology.

 In December 2020, the board of directors for General Dynamics announced a regular quarterly dividend of $1.10, payable on February 5, 2021.

 On December 26, 2020, General Dynamics confirmed that their business division General Dynamics Land Systems was awarded a $4.6 billion contract by the U.S. Army for M1A2 SEPv3 Abrams main battle tanks.